 Tours to Dubai

-Nowadays with the worthy presence of Turkish airline company in different cities of Iran, appropriate conditions for the travelers to Iran is now ready.
-With the arrival and departure from different cities as open-jaw itinerary you will save more time and money.
+Nowadays the worthy presence of Turkish airline companies in different citieshas improved conditions for the travelers to Iran.
+With your arrival and departure from different cities as it is in the open-jaw itinerary, you will save more time and money.

-Upon your pre-dawn arrival in Shiraz airport, you will be cordially received by our representative carrying our logo show card (transfer information) who will direct and transfer you to your hotel.
-You will have time to rest and relax before our morning tour of Shiraz commences.
+Upon your pre-dawn arrival at Shiraz airport, our representative, carrying our logo show card (transfer information), will meet and transfer you to your hotel.
+You will have time to rest and relax before our morning tour of Shiraz begins.